By Herb Denenberg, The Bulletin

 I have been following the issue of cell phone safety for about 20 years with the help of Louis Slesin, the editor of Microwave News, which has been publishing since 1981.
 It now appears on the web at www.microwavenews.org.
 I always found Slesin to be a reliable source and he is certainly one of the world’s leading authorities on the subject.
 He has devoted his life to the study of cell phones and has to be considered one of the foremost heroes in the battle for product safety.
 He maintains his web site as a public service and relies on voluntary donations to support that work.

 He convinced me that we should not discount the possibility that cell phones pose a significant risk and a high priority should be given to efforts to eliminate, control, and minimize the risk.
+Young adults of today could be developing cancerous cells due to their mobile phone usage, perhaps the younger generation don’t really take it into account, but they could be researching over pages like https://www.specialriskmanagers.com.au/prostate-cancer-life-insurance/ or others in the near future due to the levels of radiation risk they could be at now.
 In about 20 years of covering the story, I also got the impression that the industry was not forthcoming about the safety issues and their spokesmen and pronouncements always left me with an uneasy feeling that they were not telling the truth, the whole truth, and nothing but the truth.
 To this day, I am struck by the responsibility of the critics of cell phone safety and by the irresponsibility of the cell phone industry and the regulatory agencies that are supposed to protect us, such as the FDA.

 Mr. Slesin has a perfect summary of the cell phone controversy.
 He told me we couldn’t be certain that cell phones pose a brain tumor risk, but there is enough evidence that we should take immediate action.
 He says no one is trying to take away anyone’s cell phone, but it would be easy and virtually cost-free to take precautions.
 Slesin says the special problem with cell phones is that they are held against the brain.
 This is magnified by heavy use of cell phones, sometimes hours at a time.
 And, the risk is greatest for children, who are more vulnerable to damage by cell phones.
 Slesin recommends they not even be used by children under perhaps 15 years of age.
 And, this problem is being compounded by the practice of many phone users to drop landline phones, that is, wired phones and rely exclusively on cell phones.